-Undercroft or basement parking concealed from public view is preferred, although open air car parking in a landscaped setting at the rear of sites will be considered.
+Undercroft or basement parking concealed from public view is preferred, although open air car parking at the rear of sites will be considered.

-At-grade pedestrian access for all users into buildings is to be provided from street frontages.
+At-grade pedestrian access for all users into buildings is to be provided from Street frontages.
 Safe and attractive pedestrian access into buildings is also to be provided from any car park on site.
 Generally, one crossover only will be allowed for each lot.